 Roman Cuisine in the Centro Storico

-This walking tour explores the history of Roman food commerce and focuses on the delis, bakeries, cafes and gelato shops of Rome’s historical center.
+This walking tour explores the history of Roman food commerce and focuses on delis, bakeries, cafes and gelato shops in Rome’s historical center.
 We will graze through central Rome and taste bread, coffee, gelato and cheese while delving deep into the city’s cultural history.
+This is the perfect walk for first time visitors to Rome who are looking for food havens in the historic center, as well as a wide overview of what the Roman culinary scene has to offer.
+Rate excludes the cost of food and beverages consumed during the tour.
+For a preview, check out this video.

 Roman Cuisine in Testaccio